 Setting and maintaining strong boundaries is hard work–especially if you grew up in an enmeshed family without boundaries.
 That old family saying “whatever is mine, is yours” has been twisted by the narc to give him a license to steal your life.
 Don’t let him.

 Even though you’ve been asked to play a game you can never win, winning is still possible.
 Your best option is to leave the narc to play his game with someone else.
 While the world is full of narcs, there are also many loving people who will love and give love in return.

-When you put the narc and all his rules back into the box he came from, you automatically win because the narc will lose all power in your life.
-When you find real friends who care about you with no strings attached, you will win this game.
+When you put the narc and all his rules back into the box he came from, the narc will lose all his power over your life.
+When you find real friends who care about you with no strings attached, you will finally win.